LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 Amazon EventBridge

-- One Default event bus in created when u create AWS account.
+- One Default event bus is created when u create AWS account.
 You can create other event bus if required
 - Serverless event bus
 - to build event driven applications at scale
 - U can set up rules.
 These rules are evaluated against events.
 Remain in event bus and evaluated by other rules.
-- Decouple applications ( Difference from SQS : Event remains event after successful consumption)
+- Decouple applications ( Difference from SQS : Event remains in event bus even after successful consumption till retension peruod expires)
 - to Automate response and remediation
 - respond automatically to system events such as application availability issues or resource changes.
 - Security Hub automatically sends all new findings and all updates to existing findings to EventBridge as EventBridge events.
 - Events from AWS services are delivered to EventBridge in near-real time and on a guaranteed basis.
 You can write simple rules to indicate which events you are interested in and what automated actions to take when an event matches a rule.
 We can trigger lambda, EC2 run command, SNS.
-- When an event occurs in EventBridge, CloudTrail records the event in Event history. ( Similar to other AWS services)
+- When an event occurs in EventBridge(EnableRule, DisableRule, PutRule), CloudTrail records the event in Event history. ( Similar to other AWS services)
 - Configuring an EventBridge rule for automatically sent findings.
 You can create a rule in EventBridge, that defines an action to take when a Security Hub Findings - Imported event is received.
 Security Hub Findings - Imported events are triggered by updates from both BatchImportFindings and BatchUpdateFindings.
 - Findings fron Security Hub automatically send to EventBridge.
 U write rules in EventBridge
 - U can create custom actions in EventBridge.

+EventBridge and CloudTrail: API call is a event in CloudTail.
+This is an event in EventBridge.
+Any API executed against EventBridge is looged in CloudTrail(EnableRule, DisableRule, PutRule).

 AWS Config

 An AWS Config rule represents your desired configuration settings for specific AWS resources or for an entire AWS account.
 If a resource does not pass a rule check, AWS Config flags the resource and the rule as noncompliant, and AWS Config notifies you through Amazon SNS.

-Confiig evaluation is triggered When: \
+Config evaluation is triggered When: \
 Configuration changes – AWS Config triggers the evaluation when any resource that matches the rule's scope changes in configuration.
 The evaluation runs after AWS Config sends a configuration item change notification.
 Periodic – AWS Config runs evaluations for the rule at a frequency that you choose (for example, every 24 hours).